Aaronontheweb/okta-music-store/README.md

         ![img](./Documentation/Images/new-mvc4-project.png "Creating a new ASP.NET MVC 4 Project with the "Internet Application" template selected")

-### Changes needed in [Part 7: Membership and Authorization](http://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-7)<a id="sec-3-2-2"></a>
+### Changes needed in [Part 7: Membership and Authorization](http://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-7)<a id="sec-3-2-2" name="sec-3-2-2"></a>

-This part of MVC Music Store guide covers adding users and groups to the Music Store.
-This is the part of the guide that changes the most with MVC 4.
-You'll run into a lot of issues here if you did not select "Internet" as the project template for your application!
+This part of MVC Music Store instructions cover adding users and groups to the Music Store.
+This is the part of the instructions that change the most with MVC 4.
+You will run into a lot of issues here if you did not select "Internet" as the project template for your application!

-The major difference here is that you'll need to create your user and "Administrator" group using different methods than are described in the MVC 3 Music Store guide.
+The major difference here is that you'll need to create your user and "Administrator" group using different methods than are described in the MVC 3 Music Store instructions.
 The details for creating your user and "Administrator" group are below:

 1. In the section named "Adding an Administrative User with the ASP.NET Configuration site":